 As long as your case is successful, the business that violated the FCRA is also responsible for paying your attorneys’ fees.
 Punitive damages or extra damages awarded by the court for particularly bad conduct, may be available as well.

 If a credit reporting agency, or, in some cases, a user of consumer reports or furnisher of information violates the FCRA, you may be able to file suit in state or federal court.

 The attorneys of the Financial Justice Initiative are industry leaders in bringing cases against credit reporting agencies, employers, housing authorities, and other responsible entities for violating consumers’ credit reporting rights.

 Our firms work together to bring justice to consumers whose rights have been violated.
-For FCRA lawsuit claims, we have secured debt relief, deletion of inaccurate credit reporting, and cash payments.
+For FCRA lawsuit claims, we have secured debt relief, cash payments, and the removal of inaccurate credit information.

 We have successfully represented many victims of inaccurate credit reporting.
 Here are a few examples of individual consumers we have been able to assist:

 Our FCRA Class Action Work: